 We accomplish that by maintaining open lines of communications with our highly experienced Technical Leads and Engineers as well as initiating our mechanical partners into our community through our Bluon Accreditation Program (BAP).

 The BAP primarily serves as a refresher for the basics that play an intricate part of any conversion and provides assurance to the end-user that they are getting the best product and the best service.
 The BAP provides the mechanical access to Bluon’s many tools and resources, and a stamp of approval that Bluon backs your work with their industry only warranty.

 Bluon Tier I Accreditation covers all package and split DX systems 20 tons and under.
 In order to become Tier I Accredited you must complete the 15-30 minute online training.

-Most Tier I conversions are straight forward and simple conversions but it is the mechanical installer’s responsibility to refer to OEM guidelines on a case-by-case basis when evaluating TdX 20 as a retrofit option.
-For example, there are some smaller units that have fixed metering devices and large receivers which are not appropriate for any zeotropic blend per the manufacture’s guidelines.
-Call Bluon Energy Technical Support for more information.
+Most Tier I conversions are straightforward and simple conversions but it is the mechanical installer’s responsibility to refer to OEM guidelines on a case-by-case basis when evaluating TdX 20 as a retrofit option.
+For example, there are some smaller units that have fixed metering devices and large receivers which are not appropriate for any zeotropic blend per the manufacturer’s guidelines.
+Call Bluon Technical Support for more information.

 Tier II Accreditation